john-bradshaw/GraphVAE/README.md

 ## Installation
 * We are using Python 3.6, PyTorch 1.1.
+Easiest to install on a GPU machine using the `conda_environment.yml` file.
 * Note the submodules when cloning this repo, ie do `git submodule init` and `git submodule update` after cloning.
 * We have a bash script that can setup the Python Path correctly.
 If you want to use this you can do so by eg `source set_up.sh`.
 * We're using pytest for the tests.
 * We have a dockerfile (which also lists the requirements).
 To use build it, eg  `docker build -t johnbradshaw/graph-vae .` and then to run it eg ` docker run -it johnbradshaw/graph-vae:latest` (or ` docker run -it johnbradshaw/graph-vae:latest  bash` to put you in a bash shell inside the container).
+This currently does not take advantage of the GPU.

 ## Scripts